Wolfy64/GatsbyJS-Portfolio/src/markdown/projects/le-louvre.md

 summary: System for booking and managing tickets online with Stripe.
 git: 'https://github.com/Wolfy64/Project4'
 web: 'http://project4.dewulfdavid.com'
-tags: HTML5 CSS3 Symfony4 Doctrine PHP Twig Stripe API
+tags: Symfony4 | PHP | Stripe
 ---

 - Created a new system for booking and managing tickets online
 - Payment Management by credit card with the Stripe API
 - A confirmation email is being sent to the user and will act as a ticket
-- Front-End developed using HTML5 & Twig template engine CSS 3 & Grid Layout and jQuery
+- Front-End developed using the HTML5 & Twig template engine CSS 3 & Grid Layout as well as jQuery
-- Back-End developed using PHP framework Symfony 4 (Doctrine - Swift-mailer )
+- Back-End developed using the PHP framework Symfony 4 (Doctrine / Swift-mailer )
-- Functional and unit test cases that can be performed ( PHPUnit )
+- Functional and unit test cases that can be performed (PHPUnit)
 - Managed Code on GitHub